Edwin-Farid/icourse/content/belajar/blockchain/solidity/index.md

 ---
 title: "Belajar Solidity dari Freecodecamp"
+summary: "It doesn't matter if you work in a startup, scale-up, or a larger organization, in any case, the success of a product team usually equals growing such a team.
+These changes bring challenges and opportunities to organizations.
+Here are some strategies for organizing product teams, what they optimize, and in which situation to use them."
 date: 2023-04-30T08:48:41+08:00
 draft: false

 showTableOfContents: true
 tags: ["Blockchain", "Solidity", "Web3"]

+authors:
+  - nunocoracao
 ---

 ## Praktik Terbaik